Typography Style Guide: An Essential Resource for Web Designers

 Understanding these terms will allow you to communicate more effectively about typography and make more informed decisions in your web design process.
 Remember, good typography balances these elements to create a harmonious, readable, and visually appealing design.

 The primary goal of typography is to make text easy to read.
 An optimal line length, ideally between 40 and 80 characters, is crucial for enhancing readability by preventing eye strain and maintaining reader engagement.
+Using too many fonts can clutter the design and hinder readability, making it essential to limit the number of fonts used.

 For body text, sans-serif fonts like Arial, Helvetica, or Verdana are often recommended due to their clean lines, which render well on digital screens.
 The font size should be large enough to read comfortably – typically 16-18px for body text on most devices.
+Typography adaptation ensures these choices remain effective across different contexts.

 Source: Emotive Brand